-Certain costs and fees may arise in connection with total return swaps, especially with respect to entering into these transactions and/or any increase or decrease in their nominal values.
+Where total return swaps are used, certain costs and fees may be incurred in connection therewith, in particular upon entering into these transactions and/or any increase or decrease of their notional amount.
 The amount of such fees may be fixed or variable.
-Further information on costs and fees that the Investment Company must bear, as well as the identities of the recipients and all relationships (if any) existing between them and the Management Company, the fund manager or the custodian, are disclosed in the annual report.
-Income resulting from the use of total return swaps is generally transferred to the sub-fund's assets - less direct or indirect operational costs.
+Further information on costs and fees incurred by each sub-fund, as well as the identity of the recipients and any affiliation they may have with the Management Company, the fund manager, or the custodian, if applicable, will be disclosed in the annual report.
+Revenues arising from the use of total return swaps shall in general - net of direct or indirect operational costs - accrue to the respective sub-fund's assets.